ElektraInitiative/libelektra/doc/decisions/0_drafts/keyname.md

 A `Key` in Elektra is identified by its name, which consists of a namespace and a number of name parts.
 There are two common representations for the name: escaped and unescaped.

-The unescaped form is essentially a single namespace byte plus and arbitrary-length sequence of arbitrary bytes, in which a zero byte separates parts.
+The unescaped form is essentially a single namespace byte plus and arbitrary-length sequence of arbitrary bytes, in which a `\0` byte separates parts.
-The escaped name is a more complicated representation as a zero-terminated string that maps 1:1 onto unescaped names.
+The escaped name is a more complicated representation as a `\0`-terminated string that maps 1:1 onto unescaped names.
 More details can be found in [the relevant docs](/doc/KEYNAMES.md).

 There is a conflict between these two forms in terms of API convenience and efficient execution.
 Generally, the escaped form is more convenient to use, since it is entirely human-readable and just a "normal" string.
+Implementing many tasks (like order comparisons) is, however, much simpler when using the unescaped name.
-When it comes to execution, however, the unescaped name often makes things more efficient.
+Additionally, using the unescaped name often results in more performant code as well.

-For example, order comparisons between unescaped names are much simpler.
+A particularly common example that highlights the difficulties in handling escaped names is splitting the name into parts.
+In the escaped name, this task requires correct handling of escape sequences, whereas in the unescaped name parts are always delimited by a `\0` byte.

+Of course a naive way to solve this dilemma is to say "why not both" and store both versions.
+However, this can result in a lot of memory use, so it is not immediately the best option.

 The question now is, which representations should be used by `libelektra-core` and how.

 ## Constraints

 - Because `KeySet` is ordered by name and stores `Key`, the order comparison between the name of two `Key`s must be fast.
+- We need a single pointer to a single buffer that contains the entire name of a `Key`.
+  While there are other options, some of which could even save memory (e.g., split into parts and deduplicate), much of the `KeySet` internals rely on the fact that the name is a single buffer.
+  Changing this would require major redesigns.

 ## Assumptions